UW-Madison-DataScience/machine-learning-novice-sklearn/setup.md

 Make sure you are already CD'd into your workshop folder, `Desktop/workshop-ml`.
 The code below will create a new virtual environment in a folder named intro_ml in the current working directory.
 The folder intro_ml will contain all the necessary files and directories for the virtual environment.

 ~~~
+cd workshop-ml # if you're not already in this folder, CD to it (adjust path, if necesssary)
 python3 -m venv intro_ml # mac/linux
 python -m venv intro_ml # windows
 ~~~